AdobeDocs/experience-manager-64.en/help/assets/touch-ui-using-dtm-for-asset-insights.md

 discoiquuid: fa65084a-b69a-4ce2-8798-21ef23392964
 ---

-# Enabling Asset Insights through DTM{#enabling-asset-insights-through-dtm}
+# Enabling Asset Insights through DTM {#enabling-asset-insights-through-dtm}

 Adobe Dynamic Tag Management is a tool that activates your digital marketing tools.
 It is provided for free to Adobe Analytics customers.